slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9824-9/packetizer_raw_output.md

 Explicitly update RFC 5155 (or add a clarifying exception in RFC 9824) to exempt NXNAME from the 'MUST be 0' rule in NSEC3 Type Bit Maps, ensuring that NXNAME is honored as intended in responses for nonexistent names.

+**Severity:** High
+  *Basis:* The conflicting normative requirements may lead to inconsistent handling of NXNAME in NSEC3 records, which can undermine the mechanism designed to distinguish between NXDOMAIN and NODATA responses.

+**Confidence:** High

 ---